Kemps Creek: Geography

 The suburb is bound to the west by South Creek, and to the south-east by Kemps Creek.
 A number of reservoirs dot the landscape.
 The Kemps Creek Memorial Park is located on Western Road.
 The southern border is Fifteenth Avenue.
 To the north Mamre Road runs from south-east to north-west through the suburb.
 Kemps Creek flows into the main reservoir and then joins South Creek.
 The Mills Cross, a radio telescope, is situated between South Creek and the main reservoir, near Argus Technologies.
 The University of Sydney runs the Fleurs Radio Observatory and Fleurs Farm sites.
 Industry is present in such forms as Roladuct.
 In the far north of the suburb Ropes Creek flows in the north-west in a south-north direction and in the north-west, west of Mamre Road, is Cosgrove Hill.
 The northern boundary is the Sydney Water Supply Pipeline which goes from Prospect Reservoir to the west.

 Transport

-The suburb of Kemps Creek is connected by the M12 Motorway and Future Metro.
+The suburb of Kemps Creek is connected by the M12 Motorway.